-Pelvic organ prolapse, often referred to as 'prolapse', is described as a vaginal change where a pelvic organ which may be the bladder, bowel, rectum or uterus moves downwards in the vagina causing the symptom of 'something coming down' or a feeling of vaginal heaviness.
+Pelvic organ prolapse, often referred to as 'prolapse', is where a pelvic organ which may be the bladder, bowel, rectum or uterus moves downwards in the vagina causing the symptom of 'something coming down' or a feeling of vaginal heaviness.
 The bulge may be felt inside or outside the vagina.
 Prolapse may also cause bladder, bowel or sexual symptoms.